PYA GUEST INTERNATIONALLY ACCREDITED STEWARD/ESS COURSE

 - MCA/City and Guilds Food Safety in Catering – Level 2

-- Super Yacht Flower Arranging Course – 1 day
+- Super Yacht Flower Arranging Course – 1 day (minimum 6 students on a course)

 - WSET Wine Courses – various levels – various days